Posts Categorised: Field

 Morning of the test

-Make sure you know where and when you’re supposed to meet and how to get there.
-If it’s a long drive you should probably stay in a nearby hotel for a night or two.
+Be sure you know where and when you’re to meet and how to get there.

 If you have a female, check where to take her so she can be checked.
-If she’s in season, she cannot run the test.
+Females in season, cannot run the test.

 Air your dog on a leash and pick up any solids.
-Be sure to listen for the call to gather where you’ll learn information such as where the stakes are located, restroom locations, where to park, and rules to use these particular grounds (no smoking and staying on roads are common rules).
+Be sure to listen for the call to gather.
+The hunt chair will tell you where the stakes are located, restroom locations, where to park, and rules for these grounds.
+No smoking and staying on roads are common rules.
 They will also have you go as a group to your stake.

 When you get there, grab your whistle and duck call, and make sure your dog is comfortable with water and shade.
 Then go find the marshal and check in.
 If you’re also running in another stake, let the marshal know.
-Sometimes the running order will be modified so handlers with several dogs who will be running multiple stakes can finish one stake quickly.
+Sometimes the running order will be modified so handlers with several dogs that are running multiple stakes can finish one stake quickly.
 Be flexible if that happens.

 Handlers meeting

 When the judges are ready, they will call for a handlers meeting where they will describe the test and what they expect.
-They will also go over gun safety, even if the “guns” are only wooden cutouts.
+They will also go over gun safety.
 Even fake guns must be treated as loaded when you’re at a hunt test.

 Airing your dog

-Ask the marshal where you can air your dog because you don’t want to be airing him where the next series will be run.
-Please keep your dog on leash, unless you are a very long way away from the line.
+Ask the marshal where you can air your dog because you don’t want air him where the next series will be run.
+Keep your dog on leash unless you are a very long way away from the line.
 Your dog will fail if he runs back and interferes with the running dog.
-Or worse it could start a dogfight.
+Or worse if he starts a dogfight.

-Avoid throwing a bumper for your dog anywhere near the test as that can be interpreted as training on the grounds which could lead to your dog failing.
+Don’t throw a bumper for your dog near the test as that can be interpreted as training on the grounds that could lead to your dog failing.

 Holding blind etiquette